KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 ### HTML-ivating your Django web app's experience with HTMX, AlpineJS, and streaming HTML

-Chris has been a long-time appreciator of the Django community and wants to give back by elevating the experience of your Django app through his talk [HTML-ivating your Django web app's experience with HTMX, AlpineJS, and streaming HTML](https://2023.djangocon.us/talks/html-ivating-your-django-web-app-s-experience-with-htmx-alpinejs-and-streaming-html/).
+Chris May has been a long-time appreciator of the Django community and wants to give back by elevating the experience of your Django app through his talk [HTML-ivating your Django web app's experience with HTMX, AlpineJS, and streaming HTML](https://2023.djangocon.us/talks/html-ivating-your-django-web-app-s-experience-with-htmx-alpinejs-and-streaming-html/).

 <!--
 Chris was once a graphic designer and learned how user experience could drastically transform any project.
 He fell in love with Python in 2007, and his passion is helping other people enjoy Python and their websites.